Gangura/Gangura/README.md

 - 👋 Hi, I’m @Gangura in full GABRIEL ANGURA
-- 👀 I’m interested in Data Analysis, Machine learning, Artificial Intelligence and Full - Stack Dev with a bias towards Data Science
+- 👀 I’m interested in Data Analysis, Machine learning, Artificial Intelligence and Full - Stack Software Development with a bias towards Data Science
-- 🌱 I’m currently learning Full Stack Web Development, and Machine Learning.
+- 🌱 I’m currently learning Full Stack Software Development, and Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...gabrielangura@gmail.com, WhatsApp on +256753498517